A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Discussion

-In the physical-phantom studies, we again observed that the LC-QSPECT method significantly outperformed the OSEM and GTM-based methods (Fig.~\ref{fig:nema_bias} and Table~\ref{tb:vert_bias}).
+In the physical-phantom studies, we again observed that the LC-QSPECT method significantly outperformed both the RBQ methods (Fig.~\ref{fig:nema_bias} and Table~\ref{tb:vert_bias}).
 These results were consistent with the simulation-study results.
-More importantly, they also demonstrate the applicability of the proposed method in real-world settings.
-The LC-QSPECT method requires the definitions of VOIs, and the physical-phantom studies show that these can be obtained from CT scans that are typically acquired in conjunction with the SPECT scans for attenuation compensation, and often using SPECT/CT systems.
+More importantly, they also demonstrate the feasibility of the proposed method in real-world settings.
+The LC-QSPECT method requires the definitions of VOIs, and the physical-phantom studies show that these can be obtained from segmenting fused CT and reconstructed SPECT images.
+CT scans are typically acquired in conjunction with the SPECT scans for attenuation compensation, and often using SPECT/CT systems.

+We chose a different collimator configuration for the vertebrate and the NEMA phantom in the physical-phantom studies, with the goal of evaluating the method for different collimator configurations and thus assessing the robustness of the method.
+We observed that the LC-QSPECT method yielded more accurate estimates for both phantoms than the RBQ methods.
+Given this result, a future area of research is evaluating the performance of the method for a larger number of scanner and collimator configurations.